-The Ohio Smoke-Free Families (SFF) Quality Improvement (QI) Project is an initiative created in response to the high rate of tobacco use in Ohio by women of childbearing age.
-The project aims to improve model fidelity in the implementation of the 5 A’s counseling intervention with women of childbearing age.
+The Ohio Smoke-Free Families (SFF) Quality Improvement (QI) Project is an initiative created in response to the high rate of tobacco use in Ohio by women of childbearing age and second-hand smoke exposure to their children.
+The project aims to improve model fidelity in the implementation of the evidence-based counseling intervention for smoking cessation - 5 A’s (Ask, Advise, Assess, Assist and Arrange) among caregivers with infants.

 - Increase the QI skillset of health professionals at participating sites.